nikcleju/DSP20162017/Lectures/03_01_ZTransform.md

     * poles inside unit circle, closer to unit circle --> slow decrease of signal

+## III.4 LTI systems and the Z Transform

 ### System function of a LTI system

 * Considering a LTI system with $h[n]$, input signal $x[n]$ --> output is convolution